 If you are planning a trip to Grand Teton National Park, then you’ve come to the right spot.
 Our family spent 9 days camping in and around Grand Teton National Park last summer and we absolutely loved it!
-Here our take on the best of the Tetons!
+Here is our take on the best of the Tetons!

 Grand Teton National Park has a great junior ranger badge program.
 It is free, which is different from the small fee associated with the Yellowstone Junior Ranger Program.